Skip to main content

 Enhanced Geothermal Systems

 This system (also known as EGS) is a type of geothermal project that uses drilling and fracturing with geothermal fluid to provide liquidity and permeability in areas with existing dry underground rock.
-Water is then pumped through an injection well from which heat can be absorbed to be converted into steam which powers a turbine.
+Water is then pumped through an injection well from which heat can be absorbed and converted into steam which powers a turbine.
 Unlike fuels like natural gas, this process produces no greenhouse gases or harmful emissions.
 It can, however, lead to increased seismic activity.

 See solar prices near you.